-The delivery of new housing on brownfield sites will help to create a more sustainable relationship between the city's labour and job markets and support Bath's economic potential whilst retaining the integrity of its landscape.
-Parallel investment in public transport infrastructure and walking and cycling will keep the city moving and enable more sustainable travel choices to be made.
+The need for more housing will enable the regeneration of many areas within the city.
+Where development is needed on the edge of Bath it will be positioned, master planned and designed to sustain the 'significance' of Baths heritage assets and the integrity of its landscape setting.
+Parallel investment in public transport infrastructure and walking and cycling routes will keep the city moving and enable more sustainable travel choices to be made.